Drinks and Snacks of China - Chinese Cuisine(zhongcan)

 China is truly a gastronomic paradise.
 There are many unique aspects of Chinese cuisine that make it a haven for food lovers.
 Every location, minority group, or standing on the social ladder features its own unique dishes.
 Many different countries have"Chinese Restaurants", but there is nothing authentic about their dishes.
 They have always been modified due to local tastes, and ingredient availability.
 Authentic Chinese cuisine is made with the freshest ingredients and cooked to order, never pre-made.

 Every area of China has its own local cuisine.
 Even cities two hours apart have their own unique dishes.
-Every destination that visitors travel to have new and completely different local cuisines to choose from, that makes China a food lover's heaven.
+Every destination that visitors travel to has new and completely different local cuisines to choose from, which makes China a food lover's heaven.

 Chinese cuisine generally falls into one of six schools: